grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 attribute) or annotations (Java) or with macros (C and C++) or by inheriting from common class, or just a naming convention.

-Let us take xUnit.Net as an example.
+Let's take xUnit.Net as an example.
 As I stated previously, In xUnit.Net, to turn a method into a Statement, you mark it with `[Fact]` attribute the following way: